wombelix/infra-aws-org/README.md

 1. Copy the output **Role ARN**. later needed when configuring the CloudFormation Stack.

-Manually create a CloudFormation stack with the **Sync from Git** option in the AWS console.
+The second one-off task is to Create the CloudFormation stacks with **Sync from Git** through the AWS console.
 Use the **Role ARN** from the script output as the `IAM execution role`.
-Has to point to the repo mirror on GitHub and to use `cfn-stack.yaml` as entrypoint.
+Has to point to the repo mirror on GitHub and every `stack-deployment-X.yaml` in the project root.
+Create one Cfn stack per entry point file.

 ## Source